haskell/haskell-language-server/docs/contributing/contributing.md

 The tests make use of the [Tasty](https://github.com/feuerbach/tasty) test framework.

 There are two test suites in the main haskell-language-server package, functional tests, and wrapper tests.
-Other project packages, like the core library or plugins, can have its own test suite.
+Other project packages, like the core library or plugins, can have their own test suite.

 ### Testing with Cabal